 “Cool On” or “Heat On” is flashing

 The compressor protection feature is engaged.
-Wait 5 minutes for the system to restart safely, without damage to the compressor
+Wait 5 minutes for the cooling system to reset and the air conditioner to restart safely, without damage to the compressor or coil.

 Honeywell Pro series Thermostat Reset